kuzzleio/kuzzle-admin-console/README.md

 The container name is in the last column.

+**Note:**
+* If you want to debug, you also have to expose the port 8080
-**Note:** For more information about how to install Kuzzle, you can check [this documentation](https://github.com/kuzzleio/kuzzle/blob/master/docs/installation.md)
+* For more information about how to install Kuzzle, you can check [this documentation](https://github.com/kuzzleio/kuzzle/blob/master/docs/installation.md)

 # Running Tests